sbstjn/go-appsync-graphql-cloudformation/README.md

 # AppSync GraphQL RSS Proxy

-Example project to deploy an AWS AppSync GraphQL API.
+Example project for using [AWS Serverless Application Model](https://github.com/awslabs/serverless-application-model) to deploy an AWS AppSync GraphQL API w/ Golang.
 The included Lambda function uses Go to parse a RSS feed and works as a custom data source for AppSync.

 ## Instructions